xBlazeRx/HaloInfinite-Server-Block/README.md

 This application updates the Windows 'hosts' file (C:\Windows\System32\drivers\etc\hosts) and must be ran as administrator to be able to access and update the hosts file

-This application will support remotely updating the local server list file to keep on top of changes made to the game server addresses (they change the IP addresses sometimes).
-If a server you were previously blocking becomes accessible in-game again then try updating the server list file.
-This functionallity is still being re-written
+This application will relies on a local server list file which may be updated to keep on top of changes made to the game server addresses (they change the IP addresses sometimes).
+If a server you were previously blocking becomes accessible in-game again then try check for an updated server list file here.

 >***Warning: Blocking game servers may increase matchmaking search times depending on your location and the servers you block***